ccbogel/QualCoder/README.md

 ## INSTALLATION
 You will need to have a python3.x version installed.
 You will also need to have pyqt5 installed.
+You will also need to have lxml installed to get text from docx files.

-Once python is installed install pyqt5 via these commands:
+Once python is installed install pyqt5 and lxml via these commands:

+Linux:
-Linux: sudo pip3 install pyqt5
+sudo pip3 install pyqt5
+sudo pip3 install lxml
+OR
+sudo apt-get install python3-pyqt5 sudo apt-get install python3-lxml

 Windows: pip install pyqt5